-We are a collective of young, open minded individuals from all around the world and from all walks of life.
-We have come together out of a common desire to provide ourselves, our families, and our communities with natural foods and medicines, and more importantly, to help others begin or continue their own journey towards self reliance.
+We are a young family that has decided to move back to the land out of a shared desire to provide ourselves, our family, and our communities with natural foods and medicines, and more importantly, to help others begin or continue their own journey towards self reliance.
 Further motivation finds its roots in a desire to live as part of a resilient community and in the process become independent of the fickle nature of the economies and food systems of the industrial world.

 “Give a man a fish, feed him for a day.
 Teach a man to fish, feed him for a lifetime.”